 Used in Tantra-Mantra and Kali Puja

-Lentils and dishes made from it are considered tamasic.
+Red lentils and dishes made from it are considered tamasic.
 Besides, it is also used in Tantra-Mantra remedies.
 This is also the reason behind this that while basically non-vegetarian food cannot be consumed, this dal and the dishes made from it are used as non-vegetarian food.
-Masoor dal is offered to Goddess Kali for several reasons rooted in Hindu mythology and cultural practices.
+Red lentils are offered to Goddess Kali for several reasons rooted in Hindu mythology and cultural practices.
 It is especially used as offering to the Goddess during rituals like Kali Puja.

-According to such beliefs, masoor dal has a dual status in Hindu culture.
+According to such beliefs, red lentils have a dual status in Hindu culture.
 Due to it being classified as a Tamasic food, most of the ascetics or ascetics avoid eating it.

 Tags: food, general knowledge, religion